Turkey's Erdogan offers to host peace summit with Russia during Ukraine's Zelensky's visit - ExBulletin

 Soldiers, who were expected to continue their service after the imposition of martial law, can return home and remain in the army reserves, according to the order.
 It is unclear how many soldiers are eligible because this information is classified.

-Indian authorities said Friday they were in talks with Russia over Returning Indian Citizens Deceived to work for the Russian military, a day after a federal investigative agency said it had dismantled a human trafficking ring that lured people to Russia under the guise of giving them work.
+Indian authorities said Friday they were in talks with Russia over the return of Indian citizens brought to work for the Russian military, a day after a federal investigative agency said it had dismantled a trafficking ring of human beings who lured people to Russia under the pretext of giving them work. .

-Fraser reported from Ankara, Turkey.
-Associated Press writers Hanna Arhirova and Illia Novikov in kyiv, Ukraine, Liudas Dapkus in Vilnius, Ken Moritsugu in Beijing and Sheikh Saaliq in New Delhi contributed to this report.

 |